jacobmccrae/MVCH-Database-Design/README.md

 # MVCH Database Design

+View Database_Manual.docx to learn more about this database.

 To install the database, you must run each sql file in this order.

 A batch file for the user was under production but we were unable to get it functional due to restrictions on the machines we were using.